aspose-svg/Aspose.SVG-Products/svg/en/net/color-converter/hex-to-hsl/_index.md

 h2: Convert HEX to HSL Using C#
 ---

 [Aspose.SVG for .NET API](https://products.aspose.com/svg/net/) offers a high-speed C# library that you can use for different SVG parsing tasks.
 One of the API features is easy access to work with several color spaces.
-The Aspose.Svg.Converters namespace implements the use of [ColorConverter](https://reference.aspose.com/svg/net/aspose.svg.converters/colorconverter/) class that parses colors (RGB, HEX, HSL, HWB, CMYK, NCOL, LCH, OKLCH, LAB, OKLAB) from a string and returns the IConvertibleColor interface for converting to various color spaces.<br><br>
+The Aspose.Svg.Converters namespace implements the use of [ColorConverter](https://reference.aspose.com/svg/net/aspose.svg.converters/colorconverter/) class that parses colors (RGB, HEX, HSL, HWB, CMYK, NCOL, LCH, OKLCH, LAB, OKLAB) from a string and returns the IConvertibleColor interface for converting to various color spaces.<br>
 Colors codes or color formats are closely linked to the methods of describing and defining colors and are widely used in the web, design, polygraphy, photography, arts, etc. And for different tasks, different color formats are preferred.
 So, sometimes you may need to convert color codes.

 {{<section input-color>}}